-Fig. 4.
-Man-in-the-middle attack by card swapping and eavesdropping

-To be able to compute the same keys the attacker needs to get R_G and R_A onto his access point AP_I .
-Even if the card only has a passive NFC interface he can use eavesdropping to do so.
-Once he has computed K{GI} and K{IA} he can establish the corresponding channels, and mount a MitM attack against the M2M communication between G and A.
+Fig. 5.
+Person-in-the-middle attack by card swapping and eavesdropping get R_G and R_A onto their access point AP_I .
+Even if the card only has a passive NFC interface they can use eavesdropping to do so.
+Once they have computed K{GI} and K{IA} they can establish the corresponding channels, and mount a PitM attack against the M2M communication between G and A.

-Estimating the Safety Impact: To estimate the severity of impact of a MitM connection compromise we consider the two ground services fuelling and pre-conditioning.
+Estimating the Safety Impact: To estimate the severity of impact of a PitM connection compromise we consider the two ground services fuelling and pre-conditioning.
 Our examples show that while for fuelling the safety impact is controlled by inbuilt safety measures this is not the case for pre-conditioning, and the safety impact is potentially high.